scionproto/scion/doc/ColibriDesign.rst

 #.
 Assuming the request was admitted all the way up to the destination end-
    host :math:`h_2`, this will reverse the traversal of the path by setting ``R=1,C=1`` and send it to its AS's COLIBRI service.
 #.
-The COLIBRI service at `G` receives the response with acceptance, and then
+The COLIBRI service at `G` receives the response
-   it adds the HopField to the payload.
-It also computes both MACs :math:`\text{MAC}_G^{C=1}` and :math:`\text{MAC}_G^{C=0}` (which is :math:`\sigma_G`) and encrypts and authenticates this last one with :math:`DRKey K_{G \to A}`.
+   stating that the renewal was accepted, and then it adds the HopField to the payload.
+It also computes both MACs :math:`\text{MAC}_G^{C=1}` and :math:`\text{MAC}_G^{C=0}` (which is :math:`\sigma_G`) and encrypts and authenticates the latter with :math:`DRKey K_{G \to A}`.
 Both MACs are also added to the payload.
 The packet is sent to the border router at `G`.
 #.
 The border router at `G` receives the COLIBRI packet with ``R=1,C=1``,